-- The Mayakoba Ecotourism Complex is an environmentally innovative project, the first in Mexico's Caribbean coastal region to: - Fully meet the criteria for conserving the previously existing ecosystems (jungle and mangrove swamp). - More than a second seco - Create, before construction, an ecological structure on which hotels can later be built, incorporating these ecosystems into their design. - Plan and create a new ecosystem (lakes and channels), with environmental ends, in order to complete the aforementioned structure. - It is an interdisciplinary project with highly complex implementation.
+- The Mayakoba Ecotourism Complex is an environmentally innovative project, the first in Mexico's Caribbean coastal region to: - Fully meet the criteria for conserving the previously existing ecosystems (jungle and mangrove swamp). - Implement its largest infrastructure behind the mangrove swamp zone and an average of 500 m. away from the beach. - Create, before construction, an ecological structure on which hotels can later be built, incorporating these ecosystems into their design. - Plan and create a new ecosystem (lakes and channels), with environmental ends, in order to complete the aforementioned structure. - It is an interdisciplinary project with highly complex implementation.
 Different stages of the project are currently ongoing simultaneously, which is challenging due to the logistics required.
 This includes the design and management of several hotels alongside the running of the Rosewood and Fairmont Hotels with 100% occupancy.